quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 #### Configuration Agent Actions

-The configuration agent does not assign server IDs, but does configure a server ID length and an "LB timeout".
+The configuration agent does not assign server IDs, but does configure a server ID length.
 The server ID MUST be at least one and no more than seven octets.
+See {{sid-limits}} for other considerations if also using the Plaintext CID algorithm.

 #### Load Balancer Actions

-The load balancer maintains a table of all assigned server IDs and corresponding routing information, which is initialized empty.
+The load balancer maintains two tables of assigned server IDs: one for permanent assignments and one for provisional ones.
+Both are initialized empty.
 These tables are independent for each operating configuration.

-The load balancer MUST keep track of the most recent observation of each server ID, in any sort of packet it forwards, in the table and delete the entries when the time since that observation exceeds the LB Timeout.
+The permanent table maps server IDs to the routing information for that server.
+The provisional table has that information, but for provisional allocations, and also a list of all 4-tuples for which the provisional allocation has been made and the CIDs associated with each 4-tuple.

-Note that when the load balancer's table for a configuration is empty, all incoming DCIDs corresponding to that configuration are non-compliant by definition.
+Note that when the load balancer's tables for a configuration are empty, all incoming DCIDs corresponding to that configuration are non-compliant by definition.

-The handling of a non-compliant long-header packet depends on the reason for non-compliance.
-The load balancer MUST applyt this logic:
+The load balancer processes a long header packet as follows:

 * If the config rotation bits do not match a known configuration, the load balancer routes the packet using an arbitrary algorithm (see
 {{arbitrary-algorithm}}).
+It does not extract a server ID.

 * If there is a matching configuration, but the CID is not long enough to apply the algorithm, the load balancer skips the first octet of the CID and then reads a server ID from the following octets, up to the server ID length.

-If this server ID matches a known server ID for that configuration, it forwards the packet accordingly and takes no further action.
-If it does not match, it routes using an arbitrary algorithm and adds the new server ID to that server's table entry.
+* Otherwise, the load balancer extracts the server ID in accordance with the configured algorithm and parameters.

-* If the sole reason for non-compliance is that the server ID is not in the load balancer's table, the load balancer routes the packet with an arbitrary algorithm.
-It adds the decoded server ID to table entry for the server the algorithm chooses and forwards the packet accordingly.
+If the load balancer extracted a server ID already in the permanent or provisional table, it routes the packet accordingly.
+If the server ID is not in either table, it routes the packet according to an arbitrary algorithm and adds the server ID, the routing decision, 4-tuple, and CID to the provisional table.

+If a short header packet arrives on a 4-tuple in the provisional table, it can take one of three actions depending on the CID:

+1. If the CID does not encode the provisional server ID, the load balancer MUST delete the 4-tuple from the provisional table.
+If there are no remaining 4-tuples associated with the server ID, the load balancer SHOULD delete the server ID from the provisional table.

+2. If the SID is in the provisional table, but the CID for that 4-tuple is different, it MUST delete the provisional table entry and add the SID to the permanent table.

+3. If both the SID and CID match the 4-tuple's entry, the load balancer makes no changes to the table.

+If no short header packet ever arrives on the 4-tuple, the load-balancer SHOULD eliminate the provisional table entry after a timeout longer than the maximum conceivable length of a QUIC handshake.

 #### Server actions

 Each server maintains a list of server IDs assigned to it, initialized empty.
-For each SID, it records the last time it received any packet with an CID that encoded that SID.

 Upon receipt of a packet with a client-generated DCID, the server MUST follow these steps in order: